we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 <!--slide-->

-> That's a log of code, and a lot of "if" statements.
+> That's a lot of code, and a lot of "if" statements.

 > More over, some have high cohesion, like what happens to normal mario if he hits a mushroom or hits an enemy.

 > As Mario gets more states (raccoon, etc) and collision to more types of objects, the code will grow and get converted into a nightmare.

-> We need to encapsulated behaviors that depend on MArios's state
+> We need to encapsulated behaviors that depend on Marios's state

 <!--slide-->